peterprescott/lit-review/md/blank.md

 (pp.72-96), and of providing the "eyes upon the streets" (p.45) necessary to induce the social restraint which makes for public safety (pp.37-71).

-# Statistical Strategies for Areal Interpolation
+# Zone Design and Areal Interpolation

 # Conclusion: The Emerging Research Agenda